 Can Personal Injury Settlements Be Garnished for Child Support?

-Many parents are surprised to find that if they win a personal injury settlement and they’re behind on child support, that money can be taken to back pay any owed child support or be held in contempt of a court order or other charges.
+Many parents are surprised to find that if they win a personal injury settlement and are behind on child support, that money can be taken to back pay any owed child support or be held in contempt of a court order or other charges.
 It can be a nasty shock if you owe thousands of dollars in child support arrears.

-A lien is someone’s right to keep possession of property owned by another person until that person repays their debt.
+A lien is someone’s right to keep possessing property owned by another person until that person repays their debt.
 For example, there might be a lien on your car title if you borrowed money from a title loan company.
 Or, the state may place a lien on your personal injury settlement claim if you have child support arrears.

 Most divorce attorneys recommend looking into modifying child support every three years or so.
 Incomes can fluctuate.
 That’s normal.
-People get laid off or promoted, changing the income distribution between divorced or never married parents.
+People get laid off or promoted, changing the income distribution between divorced or unmarried parents.

 You can modify your child support payments if your job changes.
 However, many states will not adjust payments because you quit or got fired.
 Their logic is that you could have been holding a job and fulfilling your child support obligations.